vmware/versatile-data-kit/projects/vdk-core/plugins/vdk-trino/README.md

 # Configuration

-Run vdk config-help - search for those prefixed with "TRINO_" to see what configuration options are avaialble.
+Run vdk config-help - search for those prefixed with "TRINO_" to see what configuration options are available.